jhofman/msd2015/_posts/2015-03-27-final-project.md

 computational complexity of the storage and runtime for the methods used.
 While your report will not explicitly be graded on length, it should be several pages including figures and relevant citations---i.e. more than 2, probably less than 10.
+In addition, each group will give a short (~8 min) presentation of their work on the final day of class.

 ## Possible data sources
 Sources for possible data sets include, but of course are not limited